nvictus/pybbi/README.md

 ## Installation ##

-Wheels for `pybbi` are available on PyPI for Pythons 3.5, 3.6, 3.7, 3.8 on Linux and Mac OSX.
+Wheels for `pybbi` are available on PyPI for Pythons 3.6, 3.7, 3.8, 3.9 on Linux and Mac OSX x86-64.

 ```
 $ pip install pybbi